For this afternoon’s garden party at Buckingham Palace the Duchess brought back a much-loved frock.

 She wore the bespoke lace dress by Alexander McQueen admired by many fashion followers.

 It was a beautiful day for the party at Buckingham Palace, as seen in this photo by Matthew Ford.

 The food wasn’t your average fare.

 There was a special reason to commemorate the day, Prince Philip celebrated his 93rd birthday.

-The Daily Mirror shared this photo in its live blog, better showing the back of the dress.
+The Daily Mirror shared this photo in its live blog, offering a look at the back of the dress.